kabartolo/launch-school/210_js/arrays/notes.md

 // 5
 ```

-* Do not use `for in` with arrays: It does not guarantee the order of the items.
+* Do not use `for in` with arrays: It does not guarantee the order of the items, and `for in` is used to iterate through the properties of an object (the array object may contain properties other than its indexed elements).
+Use a for loop to iterate through an array's elements only.

 <a name="accessing"></a>
 ### Accessing, Modifying, and Detecting Values